-I'd been working on something for months (for you) and just can't seem to drive it home.
+I'd been working on a couple things for months (for you) and just couldn't seem to drive them home.

-I turned into my neighborhood and Pharrell Williams' song 'Happy' popped on the radio, just in time to keep me from walking into the house and spreading my self-pitified* gloom all over the kitchen floor ... a karmic mood-changing moment.
-That's some good work by Williams ... making some guy (and family) in suburbia happy 3 years after releasing the work... a guy he doesn't even know!
+I turned into my neighborhood and Pharrell Williams' song 'Happy' popped on the radio ... just in time to keep me from walking into the house and spreading my self-pitified* gloom all over the kitchen floor ... a karmic mood-changing moment.
+That's some good work by Williams ... making some guy (and family) happy in suburbia years after releasing the work ... a guy he doesn't even know!

-I smiled and recalled an interview with Williams I heard a few years ago on NPR where he talked about developing the song.
+I smiled and remembered the interview I heard on NPR where Williams talked about developing the song.
 (He got his 7th Grammy Award with it.
-He now has 11 Grammys from 32 nominations.)
+He now has 11 Grammys from 38 nominations.)

 With 'Happy' I went through everything that I thought was possible in my mind based off of what I understood about Gru [the character in Despicable Me 2, the animated film the song was produced for] and what I thought the people needed in terms of what the studio was looking for, and none of it was working.